biojs/edu/series/101/22_headstart.md

 Are you interested how `require` [works](https://github.com/maxogden/art-of-node#how-require-works)?
 {% endhlblock %}

-4) Reusing current BioJS Components!
+4) Reusing current BioJS components!
 ----------------------------

 BioJS offers a lot of common parsers and algorithms for reuse.